 Any shared items like bandanas will be laundered or sanitized before being used by another student.

 NOTE ON MASKS

 Adult Programs: We ask that all adult students bring a cloth facemask to class and use it when they are not able to be distanced at least 6 feet from others.

-Youth Programs: All youth students who are 5 years old and older (with the exception of preschool students) should bring a cloth face mask to class as part of their gear.
+Youth Programs: All youth students who are 5 years old and older should bring a cloth face mask to class as part of their gear.
 They will need to wear masks during sign-in and sign-out.
 They will not be required to wear masks the majority of the time at class.
-However there will be occasions when masks will be required, when inside communal bathrooms or during times of sustained close interactions with others.
-Enrolled families will be sent the Earth Native 2020-2021 COVID-19 Policies and Procedures document with a detailed description of Earth Native’s mask policy and other COVID-19 related policies and procedures for the 2020-21 school year.
+However there will be occasions when masks will be required, when inside communal bathrooms or during times of close idle interaction with others.
+Kids will be given the option to either space out to a safe distance or put a mask on.

 Note: We will be following all local and state guidelines related to COVID-19 at all of our program locations and will alter our program policies as needed to ensure compliance with all guidelines, laws, and regulations.